Wolfratshausen station: Buses

 In the south of the station building is the Wolfratshausen bus station, which forms the central hub for buses in Wolfratshausen.
 This stop is served by the MVV regional bus lines (as of 2013), 301, 302, 370, 372, 373, 374, 375, 376, 377, 378, 379 and 975.
 Lines 301, 302 and 370 serve the residential areas within the towns of Wolfratshausen and Geretsried.
 Line 372 runs along the former Isar Valley Railway to Penzberg.
 Line 373 runs along Lake Starnberg to Seeshaupt.
 The 374 bus runs from Wolfratshausen via Geretsried to Beuerberg and line 375 runs to Egling.
 Lines 376 and 379 both run from Wolfratshausen via Geretsried to Bad Heilbrunn or Bad Tölz.
 Line 377 runs via Egling to Bad Tölz and line 975 runs to Starnberg.

 Future

-Deutsche Bahn initiated the planning approval process in 2010 for an extension of line S 7 from Wolfratshausen to Geretsried which is scheduled for completion in 2015.
+Deutsche Bahn initiated the planning approval process in 2010 for an extension of line S 7 from Wolfratshausen to Geretsried which was scheduled for completion in 2015.
 Instead of using the existing siding to Geretsried, the new line would be built via Gelting, branching from the route of the Isar Valley Railway south of Wolfratshausen station.
-The construction period is estimated at three years and it is scheduled to begin in 2018.
+In mid-September 2023, the Bavarian Transport Minister Christian Bernreiter stated that, according to information from the Federal Railway Authority, the planning approval and thus the approval for construction might be granted in 2024 at the earliest.